Southern Dewberry

 Maintenance

 Dewberry forms dense arching thickets.
-It grows in a variety of habitats, including bogs, swamps, streambanks, roadsides, grasslands, woodlands, and wetlands.
 And grows in a wide variety of well drained soils.
 It can tolerate semi-shade or full sun.
-Propagation: seed, root sprouts.
+Native habitat: bogs, swamps, streambanks, roadsides, grasslands, woodlands, and wetlands.

 Blooms January-June.
 Southern Dewberry is a sprawling, thicket forming herb.
 Arching stems are reddish-brown with small prickles.
 The palmately compound leaves grow along the stem, divided into five leaflets arranged in a star shape, with small teeth around the edges.
 The showy, five-petalled, white flowers are followed by small, seedy, red berries.